tomfaulhaber/autodoc/index.md

 :tag
 </td>
 <td>
-Determines whether the var is a multimethod. `defmulti` sets this automatically (though there are plans to change this to a different key).
+Determines whether the var is a multimethod. <code>defmulti</code> sets this automatically (though there are plans to change this to a different key).
 </td>
 <td>